TKDKid1000/save-dms/README.md

 Another WIP tool is `story.py`, which will write a complete and accurate story about what the hell happened in those DMs.

+In general, the `story.py` system works; it's just incredibly slow.
+I'll work on parellelizing it eventually, but since it generates the story in segments that rely on the prior, it becomes difficult to parallelize due to the necessity of sequential processing.
+This program will, after the amount of time it takes to finish - around 2:30s for a 5000 message thread, utilizing DeepInfra's LLM hardware - output a complete story of the chat history.
+It's pretty contextually accurate, but it puts a spin on things a bit by describing everything from a third-person perspective - one you likely didn't get when first creating those messages - and utilizing creative diction.

+It's still a work in progress, as stated, and things like providing contextual information like message dates/times will certainly be added in the future.
+For now, however, it will provide a decent afternoon (or full day, depending on your conversation length) read that should help you see what you missed.

 ## Context

 I created this tool a long time ago after finding a similar C# based system for backing up Discord messages, which I really quite liked.
 However, C# was a pain to run and automate, so I decided to create my own backup system in Python.
 I started using it to save every single DM or group chat that I ever closed, so that I could look back on it after I inevitably had to go.